sayedabdulkarim/interview_prep/sys_des/EngineeringDigest/toAsk.md

 Write Lock: A write operation obtains a lock that prevents any other read or write operations until it releases the lock.

 Ques: how to implement read or write lock in othersystem without caling ny api ??

+///
+while answering system design interviews do we need to know all the concepts whatever we r delivering ?????